oimodeler/oimodeler/docs/source/models.rst

     radmc3D = oim.oimComponentFitsImage(radmc3D_fname,pa=180)
     mradmc3D = oim.oimModel(radmc3D)

-Unlike when using Fourier-based components, the determination of the complex coherent flux (and the other interferometric observables) from an image requires the computation of the image Fourier Transform (FT) at the spatial frequency (and optionnally spectral and time) coordinates of the data.
+Unlike Fourier-based components, determining the complex coherent flux (and other interferometric observables) from an image requires computing the image's Fourier transform (FT) at the spatial frequencies corresponding to the data, as well as, optionally, at their spectral and temporal coordinates.

-In **oimodeler** such computation relies on the :func:`oimFTBackends <oimodeler.oimFTBackends>` module which contains various algorithms to compute the Fourier trasnform.
+In **oimodeler** such computation relies on the :func:`oimFTBackends <oimodeler.oimFTBackends>` module which contains various algorithms to compute the Fourier transform.
 Currently implemented are the following:

 .. csv-table:: Available Fourier Transform Backends
    :file: table_ftbackends.csv